PDL (Personal Development Learning)

 Our Curriculum Intent for PDL

 At Fleet Infant School, PDL (Personal Development Learning), is embedded in all that we do to enable our children to become independent, responsible, healthy and confident members of society.
 Our PDL curriculum has been built with the aim to support the development of the ‘whole child’, by helping them to understand how they are developing personally and socially as well as promoting their social, mental and physical development.
-Children will be able to develop the ability to tackle the moral, social and cultural issues that are part of growing up.
-Through our discreet lessons as well as wider cross curricular approach to teaching PDL, children are taught how to keep themselves safe, physically and emotionally resulting in the acquisition of knowledge and skills, which enables children to access the wider curriculum.
+Children will be able to develop the skills and knowledge to tackle the moral, social and cultural issues that are part of growing up.
+Through discreet lessons, as well as our wider cross curricular approach to teaching PDL, children are taught how to keep themselves safe, physically and emotionally, resulting in the acquisition of knowledge and skills, which enables children to access the wider curriculum.
 We provide our children with opportunities for them to learn about rights and responsibilities and appreciate what it means to be a member of a diverse society.
 Our children are encouraged to develop their sense of self-worth by playing a positive role in contributing to school life and the wider community.